cFocusWeb/blanchette-website/content/franchises/vapo.en.md

 ### First a line of products

-In 2014, the group and two young entrepreneurs establish VAPOSHOP and venture into the market of liquid products for electronic cigarettes.
-Their line of products soon becomes very popular and is distributed at 10 locations throughout Québec.
+In 2014, the group and two young entrepreneurs establish VAPOSHOP and venture into the market of vaping liquid products.
+Their line of products soon becomes very popular and is distributed at 65 locations throughout Québec.

 ### Opening locations

 After developing an initial expertise in vaping products, the team behind VAPOSHOP decides to launch a chain of shops of the same name.
-They open a store in Sainte-Foy in 2014, sell a Lévis franchise and then open a second corporate location in Charlesbourg in 2017.
+They open a store in Ste-Foy in 2014, sell a Lévis franchise and then open a second corporate location in Charlesbourg in 2017.

 The concept has quickly evolved to allow VAPOSHOP to become a leader wherever their businesses are in activity.
-Owning and producing their own line of liquid products for electronic cigarettes gives them an undeniable competitive edge.
+Owning and producing their own line of vaping liquid products gives them an undeniable competitive edge.

 #### Business Opportunity